• Home

 The Inter-Island “Ferry” Experience

 Before I move on to our next island, I should share a few words about the “ferry” service between islands.
-We decided to try our land-based Galapagos itinerary because we had learned that there were regular, affordable ferries connecting the major islands.

 First, the good news.